IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 </p>
 The project was given to us in the course
-[Project in Computer Science and Engineering D0020E](https://www.google.se) [Project in Computer Science and Engineering D0020E](https://github.com/doublerobotics/d3-sdk/blob/master/docs/API.md), of Luleå Univerity of Technology.
+[Project in Computer Science and Engineering D0020E](https://www.google.se) [Project in Computer Science and Engineering](https://github.com/doublerobotics/d3-sdk/blob/master/docs/API.md), of Luleå Univerity of Technology.
 The task was to navigate a Double 3 Doublerobotics telepressence robot using the UWB positioning system developed by WideFind.

 ## Description
 ### Our system